Quickscribe Services Ltd.

 History and Potential Reforms

 The origin of capital gains taxation in Canada can be traced to the Carter commission, appointed in September 1962 to thoroughly review the Canadian tax system.
 Extensive debate ensued.
 In 1966, the commission's report recommended, among other things, that a tax be imposed on capital gains.
 The commission acknowledged that the taxation of capital gains would be a "radical reform" of the Canadian tax system.
 Its rationale was that capital gains should be taxed in the same manner as other sources of income, such as employment income, rent, dividends, and interest.
 The commission's views in this regard have often been summarized as "a buck is a buck is a buck."
 Three years later, the government published a white paper setting out definitive proposals for, among other things, the imposition of a capital gains tax.
-Read the full article by Catherine (Cathie) Brayley, Miller Thomson LLP, Vancouver and Lesley Kim, Gowling WLG, Calgary, published on the Canadian Tax Foundation website.
+Read the full article by Catherine (Cathie) Brayley, Miller Thomson LLP, Vancouver and Lesley Kim, Gowling WLG, Calgary.

 BC Court of Appeal Decision Reminds Parties to